abelardoacm/ssDNA_viral_pangenomics/ABriefRepoHistory.md

 And I'm very proud to say that clusters are congruent with major ssDNA groups, although I'd not use it as a pangenomic input for my purposes since I've to be more precise in searching the genomic traces of the origin of the families.

 Finally I got my files, safe and sound in folders ready to serve as pangenomic input clusters.
-To demonstrate it these are the pangenomic clusters of **Nanoviridae** whcich is my favorite example since there are about 15 reference **but segmented genomes**, so raw files were useless as pangenomic inputs, and my work had a key role:
+To demonstrate it, these are the pangenomic clusters of **Nanoviridae** whcich is my favorite example since there are about 15 reference **but segmented genomes**.
+This made that refseq raw files were useless as pangenomic inputs, and my work had a key role:

 ![](https://github.com/abelardoacm/ssDNA_viral_pangenomics/blob/main/rocaleta.png)